Skip to main content

 Please note: The current supported camera requires a CS-mount lens.
 To use a C-mount lens with these cameras, you will need a CS to C-mount adapter.

-Component Specifications
+Server Component Specifications

 Note: The hardware specifications outlined below are our recommendation and supported components.
 Please contact us if you have any questions in regards to hardware compatibility outside of this list.